splunk/observability-workshop/content/en/ninja-workshops/8-docker-k8s-otel/9-customize-collector-config.md

 ```

 > Note that our agent configuration already includes a traces pipeline (you can
-> verify this by review the agent config map), so we only needed to add the debug
+> verify this by reviewing the agent config map), so we only needed to add the debug
 > exporter.
-However, there wasn't a logs pipeline in our config, because we didn't
+However, there wasn't a logs pipeline in the agent config, because we didn't
-> enable logs when we installed the collector initially, so we'll need to add the
+> enable logs when we installed the collector initially.
+So we'll need to add the
-> full pipeline now.
+> full logs pipeline now.

 Once the file is saved, we can apply the changes with: